Managing User Identities in AWS IAM

 - Evaluate the most appropriate key management service and options based on business requirements and governance controls

 Hello and welcome to this lecture where I want to talk about four different policy types that you can expect to see when working with AWS IAM.
 Identity-based policies.
 These policies can be attached to users, user groups or roles within IAM.
 Essentially, any entity that depicts an identity.
 Resource-based policies.
 Instead of being associated with an identity, these policies are attached in line to resources themselves.
-An example of a resource-based policy in IAM will be that of a role trust policy where the policy defines the principle that can assume the role.
+An example of a resource-based policy in IAM will be that of a role trust policy where the policy defines the principal that can assume the role.

 Permission boundaries.
 These policies can be associated with a role or user, but they don't actually grant permissions themselves, instead they define the maximum level of permissions that can be granted to an entity.
 Organization service control policies, SCPs.
 These are very similar to permission boundaries in the fact that they do not grant permissions.
 They define a boundary of maximum permissions.
 However, these service control policies are associated with an AWS account or organizational unit, an OU, when working with AWS organizations and govern the maximum permissions to the members of those accounts.

 With all of these policy types, it's easy to see why some people can get confused as to which type of policy is being used or should be used.
 So let me run through each of these policies in greater detail, starting with the identity-based policies.